ThalefangN/farmersconnect/README.md

 🌾 Welcome to Farmers Connect BW! 🌾

 A Product by Tlhalefang Ntshilane
 📧 Email: Tlhalefangntshilane@gmail.com

 ---

-About Farmers Connect BW
+About Farmers Connect BW (SEBOTSA)

 Farmers Connect BW is a cutting-edge platform designed to empower farmers by enabling them to:
 🌟 Share valuable information and resources.